iamsajidjaved/support-ticket-app/README.md

 ## Usage

 #### Visitors Flow
 1. Register a user
 2. Login with the user
 3. Create Ticket
 4. Logout

 #### Admin Flow
 1. Register a user with admin role
 2. Login now
 3. List created tickets

 ## Thanks To

-The coding standards/Design Patterns used in this project are inspired from:
+The Coding Standards/Design Patterns used in this project are inspired from:

 1. https://bit.ly/3uTDyvb
 2. https://bit.ly/3tqi0Gr